danialbka/musicplayer/README.md

 4. In Navidrome (`http://localhost:4533`), set up the admin account and confirm the library path is `/music` (already mounted to `./data/music`).
 New ingested tracks will appear after scans.

 ### Option B: Local development (API + Worker locally, infra via Docker)
-Prereqs: Node 20+, Docker (for Redis and optional Navidrome)
+Prereqs: Node 20+, Docker (for Redis and optional Navidrome).
+If you want YouTube search/resolve locally without Docker, install `yt-dlp` and `ffmpeg` on your machine and ensure they are in your `PATH`.

 1. Install deps
 ```bash